inderips/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a lonk shorterner built on Meteor and React
+This is a lonk shorterner built on Meteor and React for my new course

 ## Authors